 In this classic romantic comedy, starring Tom Hanks, Meg Ryan and Bill Pullman The Plaza is featured when Pullman (Walter) stays at the hotel after arriving in New York.
 In a famous scene, he reunites with his fiance Meg Ryan (Annie) in front of the Fifth Avenue entrance.

 Final scene with Anne Hathaway and Kate Hudson filmed at The Palm Court.
-The movies was set at The Plaza, yet filmed mostly in Boston at The Plaza’s sister property, the Fairmont Copley Plaza since The Plaza was still undergoing renovations.
+The movie was set at The Plaza, yet filmed mostly in Boston at The Plaza’s sister property, the Fairmont Copley Plaza since The Plaza was still undergoing renovations.

 The film that was based on F. Scott Fitzgerald’s famous novel of the same name has it’s climactic scene set at The Plaza.
 The film was written and directed by Baz Luhrman and starred Leonardo Dicaprio as Jay Gatsby, and also included Tobey Maguire and Carey Mulligan.